 CIIPE – Biennial Colorado International Invitational Poster Exhibition

-Each biennial exhibition features posters created by nearly 100 artists from about 30 countries.
-Each artist is asked to submit two copies of up to two posters, resulting in exhibitions approaching 200 posters.
-One copy of the poster is exhibited and sold, while the other copy becomes a part of the International Poster Collection in the CSU Libraries.
+Each artist submits two copies of up to two posters, resulting in exhibitions approaching 200 posters.
+One copy of the poster is exhibited and sold, while the other copy becomes a part of the International Poster Collection in the CSU Libraries.in the CSU Libraries.
 With the variety of subjects, viewpoints, and techniques that the posters represent, both the exhibition and the collection are excellent sources of education, enlightenment, and enjoyment.

 The 20th biennial Colorado International Invitational Poster Exhibition – the only exhibition of its kind in North America featuring the world’s top poster artists and designers – returns to CSU Sept.
 20 with a lecture in the University Center for the Arts by honor laureates Joe Scorsone and Alice Drueding, whose work will be shown in the Gregory Allicar Museum of Art.
 The main opening for CIIPE, hosted by the Department of Art and Art History, will be held Sept.
 22 in the Visual Arts Building and Lory Student Center’s Curfman Gallery, where posters also will be on display until Nov.
 3.

 “Since 1979, the goal of this show has been to expose CSU and the surrounding community to these leading international designers,” said CIIPE co-director and coordinator Jason Frazier, assistant professor of graphic design.
 “The 20th exhibition is sure to have an impact.”